 How Long Do E-Bike Batteries Last?

-On average, the typical e-bike battery life is around 3-5 years.
-And if you are using a good quality battery, you should at least expect a good range for much more than 2 years.
+On average, the typical e-bike battery life is around 4-5 years.
+And if you are using a good quality battery, you should at least expect a good range for many years if you ride moderately and take good care of it.

-Note that this doesn’t mean you have to say goodbye to your e-bike battery after 2 years.
-The high-quality Bosch battery brand suggests that the battery should be good for around 10 years or 1500 charge cycles.
+So, you don’t have to say goodbye to your e-bike battery after only 2 years.
+In fact, the high-quality Bosch battery brand suggests that the battery should be good for around 10 years or 1500 charge cycles.
 And even after 1500 charge cycles, there’s a chance that the battery will continue to work.

 Did you know?
 Bosch offers a guarantee of 2 years or 500 charge cycles (whichever comes first) for their batteries.